-The players who are coming to Paizocon UK are expecting an exciting, entertaining adventure that keeps them on the edge of their seat from the very first moment.
+The players who come to games conventions are expecting an exciting, entertaining adventure that keeps them on the edge of their seat from the very first moment.
 Pathfinder Society adventures are written to start bang in the middle of the action and the pace needs to stay hot to hit that finish time of four and a half hours and half an hour for marking chronicle sheets.

 You are the Star – the Producer, Casting Agent, Set Designer and Director